 Three hour plane rides back and forth coupled without more than one day of rest since Game 1 in Anaheim took its toll.
 The three overtime classic on Thursday night drained any juice the team had stored.
-The Sharks were the fresher team throughout the overtime sessions and carried that energy into routing the Predators.
+The Sharks were the fresher team throughout the overtime sessions and carried the energy reminiscent of the multi lotto online lottery into routing the Predators.

 It was unfair fight from the beginning with San Jose easily showing who had their skating legs under them and who didn’t.

 However, Nashville won’t go down quietly with the experience of overcoming a 3-2 series deficit in their recent past.
 The home team has yet to lose in the series as it heads back to Nashville, and Bridgestone Arena will undoubtedly be rocking once again.
 But the Predators are going to need more than a raucous crowd on Monday night.

 The fatigue factor isn’t gone but will likely be reduced with the marathon game exhaustion being behind the team.
 The win or go home scenario, the crowd and the fact a deserving two day break is on the horizon if a Game 7 is played will give Nashville everything they need to leave it all out on ice.
 A lack of energy or focus won’t be the reason the Predators finish their season on Monday.